Jesus-Var/BigD---ML-Course/README.md

 In the folder BigD - M5 - 2023-05-03 you can find the next files:

-Jesus - SpaceX - 2 - EDA.ipynb is the file where I obtain data from SpaceX launches to learn basic commands in the Pandas library from Python
+Jesus - SpaceX - 2 - EDA.ipynb is the file where I obtain data from SpaceX launches to learn basic commands to transform the data collected in the Pandas library from Python

 Jesus - SpaceX - 4 - EDA with Data Visualization.ipynb are the first data visulalization graphics with the seaborn y matplotlib libraries